Ayse Hazir

 About me

 Hi, I’m Ayse.
-I’m an integrative-existential psychotherapist based in London.
+I’m an Integrative Psychotherapist based in West London.
 I work with individuals and couples.
-While my main focus is on relationship issues, I also have experience supporting clients through life transitions, divorce or separation, career challenges, addictions, anger issues, and crises arising from loss or change.
+While my main focus is on relational issues I also have experience supporting clients through grief, life transitions, divorce or separation, career challenges, addictions, anger and self-esteem issues, and crises arising from loss or change.

-My approach to relationship issues is holistic; our way of relating to others—especially our romantic partners—is deeply rooted in how we learned to ‘survive’ in this world.
+My approach to relationship issues/lack of is holistic; our way of relating to others, especially to our romantic partners, is deeply rooted in how we learned to ‘survive’ in this world.
 I also subscribe to the idea that the quality of our relationships directly affects the quality of our lives and majority of our issues stem from our relational blind spots.
-Together, we will take a journey to explore your patterns, where they come from, and how they impact your relationships.
+Together, we will take a journey to explore your patterns, where they come from, and how they impact your relationships or prevent you from having satisfactory relationships.

 I offer a collaborative, reflective approach to therapy, helping you make sense of your experiences and discover new ways of being.
 My practice is grounded in an understanding that every individual’s experience is unique - shaped by their history, relationships, and the meanings they ascribe to their world.